In this section you will find:

 As well, note that none of the poverty measures currently in use in Canada accounts for the higher cost of living faced by people with disabilities and that these additional costs are not reflected in our analysis.

-More information about the thresholds is available in the methodology section.
+More information about the thresholds is available in the Methodology section.

 A table containing comparisons of the welfare incomes of the four example household types in the Yukon with the two poverty thresholds is available for download.